 However, a few tunes seem to fall flat.
 Although "Loud 'N' Clear" certainly still rocks musically, the re-recorded vocals pack less punch and conviction than the original.
 Additionally, "Reach Out" feels sluggish, and the signature Stryper back-up vocals sound as if they've been replaced with tracks recorded by NFL linebackers.

 As for the new tunes, "Bleeding From Inside Out" and "Blackened" both possess elements of the band's trademark style while also pointing to what a full-length new Stryper record might look like.

 For recent and casual followers, Second Coming serves as an appealing "Stryper 101" showcase.
-However, longtime diehards may find greater satisfaction in the comfort zone of the band's original recordings.
+However, longtime diehards may find greater satisfaction in the band's original recordings.